juanartiandy/Project1/README.md

 How did the project created?

 STEP 1 - Web Scrapping
-I scrapped job posting ads on Jobstreet using a 3rd party software called https://webscraper.io/ to extract the job ads to a csv file.
+I scrapped job posting ads on Jobstreet using a 3rd party software called https://webscraper.io/ to extract the job ads to a CSV file.

 STEP 2 - Data cleanup
 I used PostgreSQL to cleanup the data.
 I utilized SELECT, FROM, ILIKE, CASE, WHEN, THEN, OR, END AS, UNION ALL, and SubQuery to proccess the data.